XiaoMigros/System-Spacing-Tools/README.md

 - This plugin freezes the current measures per system and systems per page
 - It respects existing layout breaks

+### Split Measure Across System
+- Easily create a measure that spans over more than one system with the help of this plugin
+- The plugin accounts for correct measure numbering, barline visibility, and the system of the measure itself

 ## Installation

 Download [all the files](https://github.com/XiaoMigros/system-spacing-tools/archive/main.zip), unzip them and move them to MuseScore's plugins folder.